This document is intended to assist Unified Computing Systems (UCS) administrators who configure direct attached storage on the Cisco UCS platform.

 * 170 010a.84ff.e4fe dynamic 0 F F Eth1/11

-In the this output, there are two blade servers, vEth780 and vEth779, and the storage controller's MAC address learned on Eth1/11.
+In the this output, there are two blade servers, Veth780 and Veth779, and the MAC address of the storage controller is learned on Eth1/11.
 These devices should be able to communicate with each other if there are no other configuration issues on the end devices.

-This is the most critical step when you verify successful communication between devices.
 If no MAC addresses are learned on the appliance port while the correct VLAN is specified, then return to the appliance port configuration and re-confirm the trunk configuration.
-Also, make sure that the communication link on the storage appliance is in Active mode in case of Active/Passive link configuration.
-You can also check the MAC address table on fabric interconnect B, dependent on what link is active on the storage controller side.
+Also, ensure that the communication link on the storage appliance is in Active mode in the case of an Active/Passive link configuration.
+You can also check the MAC address table on fabric interconnect B, dependent on the link that is active on the storage controller side.